bassmanrod/CodeAssignment/README.md

 ## This a a menu driven Perl script that will parse the access_log provided by the interviewer.

 ## Please place this menu.pl file (sorry, I should be descriptive in the name) in a directory.
-## Please place the 'access_log' in the same directory'
+## Please place the 'access_log' in the same directory

 USAGE:
 ./menu.pl